 43% of students received some form of financial support from the College last year.
 We hope these stories shed some insight on a tiny proportion of the lives touched by this vital financial resource at Churchill.

-You may have heard that the University has recently launched the Harding Challenge Fund for Student Support.
-This fund will match donations from new donors, pound for pound, which are given to any College student support initiative (which includes bursaries, studentships, mental health and sports and societies) and contribute the equivalent amount, up to £100,000 into a central fund for undergraduate student support.
+You may have heard about the University Harding Challenge Fund for Student Support.
+Now in its second year, this fund will match donations pound for pound from new donors, or those who have not given since 31 July 2018, which are given to any College student support initiative (which includes bursaries, studentships, mental health and sports and societies) and contribute the equivalent amount, up to £100,000 into a central fund for undergraduate student support.
 Churchill is set to benefit significantly from this fund as we are a College with a large number of undergraduates in receipt of bursary funding.
 New donors are defined as those who have not made a donation to the College since graduating.

 The matching funds have been generously donated by David and Claudia Harding, David is an alumnus of St Catharine’s.